0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 We can see that it has `forwardable` flag enabled and that is exactly what we need in order to use it to request TGS to other services.

-> If a user was in the `Protected Users` (or is marked as "Sensitive and cannont b e delegated") their TGT won't even get cached on the machine at all. more info on this group here[^protected]
+> If a user was in the `Protected Users` (or is marked as "Sensitive and cannont be delegated") their TGT won't even get cached on the machine at all. more info on this group here[^protected]
 {: .prompt-danger }

 There are Numours ways to use this ticket one way is with Rubeus `createnetonly`, which uses the `CreateProcessWithLogonW()` API to spawn a new hidden process with logon type 9 (NewCredentials).
 Then we can then inject the ticket into that session and use it for network authentication.